wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

     <h2>Low fault tolerance</h2>
 </hgroup>

 What would happen if the CDN server serving js files goes down?
 If one of the scripts fails to execute correctly?
-That's right, half of the functionality won't work.
-It could've been working though, even if not as good as with the scripts.
+That’s right, half of the functionality won’t work.
+It could’ve been working though, even if not as good as with the scripts.

-Screenshot gallery becomes an empty rectangle without js, thumbs and scroll aren't working either:
+Screenshot gallery becomes an empty rectangle without js, thumbs and scroll aren’t working either:

 {% include pic.htm src='gallery-nojs.jpg' a='Screenshot gallery with javascript turned off' %}